-The serial altitude data is provided on (5) five asynchronous RS232 outputs which are divided into two groups.
-Group A consists of TxD1, TxD2 and TxD3.
-Group B consists of TxD4 and TxD5.
-The serial data protocol is selectable for each output group and may be used to provide pressure altitude data to transponders, GPS or other on board navigation devices.
-Refer to Table IX, Table X and §4.6 & §4.7.
+The serial altitude data is provided on (2) two asynchronous RS232 output ports.
+The serial data protocol is individually selectable for each port and may be used to provide pressure altitude data to GPS or other on board navigation devices.
+Refer to Table VIII, Table IX and §4.6